hexian000/tlswrapper/README.md

 ## Authentication Model

-Like SSH, each peer needs to generate a key pair(certificate + private key).
-Only certificates in a peer's authorized certificates list can communicate with this peer.
+Like SSH, each peer should have a key pair (certificate + private key) and an authorized list.
+Only certificates in the authorized list can communicate with the peer.

 This behavior is based on golang's TLS 1.3 implementation.